wushilin/rotated/README.md

 ## Error behavior
 If the write fail, the program will exit.
-Common failure case is, disk full.
+Common failure case is disk full.

-When the program exit, typically your upstream program will quit too (due to SIGPIPE).
+When the program exits, typically your upstream program will quit too (due to SIGPIPE).

 You should test the behavior of your program in event of disk full.